BellyProof Muscle V2 is now available (and it’s awesome!)

 Let’s say you can only do 10kg biceps curl with your left arm.
 What you would do then is take 12-14kg (which you cannot lift as in this example your max is 10kg).
 On the way up, your right hand (which is free of any weight) will help to support the weight further on the way up.
 On the way down, for a good amount of time of about 6 seconds, you will have to do it just with the left arm, taking away any support from the right.

 - This can work great in some setups (where you can do unilateral training via free weights or machines) as long as it’s an isolation exercise.
 As soon as you involve too much complexity, it starts involving the rest of the body.
-You can argue that complex exercises are better but you can’t do 140% on one side of your body if your entire system is involved.
+You can argue that complex exercises are better but unfortunately you can’t easily and consistently perform up to 140% on one side of your body if your entire system is involved in a complex movement.

 - You can do this without any help from anyone else – which is awesome.